jdittrich/userNeedResearchBook/text/dataAnalysis.md

  The “Test in the Media you target”  data is almost all from one person (P3) and the “being closer”-Group has only a single data point.
 In later iterations I'll change this group.
-But for now it suffices.
+But for now, it suffices.
 >
 >\
 >\